rt-wang/jot_backend/PROJECT_SUMMARY.md

 ## ✅ Project Complete

-The **Memory Lens** backend has been fully implemented as a production-ready Next.js 15 API server.
+The **jot** backend has been fully implemented as a production-ready Next.js 15 API server.

 ---